Please go to the Degree Checklist webpage for each option's degree plan.

 This option involves the study of the formation and maintenance of close relationships, especially couple and family relationships.

-This option involves the study of the family and its interactions with larger socioeconomic systems, such as the economy, work and school, the media, public policy, and government.
+This option involves the study of the family and its interactions with larger societal systems, such as the economy, work and school, the media, public policy, and government.

-This option is designed to prepare students for academic or research careers.
+This option is designed to prepare students for academic or research careers in Natural Sciences.

 This option is intended for academically accomplished students wishing to examine topics in Human Development and Family Sciences in greater depth with faculty guidance.

 THE BACHELOR OF SCIENCE AND ARTS IN HUMAN DEVELOPMENT AND FAMILY SCIENCES